Kendrick Lamar: ‘To Pimp A Butterfly’ Pictures An Authentic Black Portraiture

 You Ain’t Gotta Lie – I (Love Myself)

 Complete opposite of U, and much brighter and lighter than Blacker The Berry, after all this fight, all these wars, all these trips, this is eventually the victory song.

 Staying true to yourself and loving yourself shall help in dogs days.

 Finally the conclusion with Pac is the perfect conclusion of his mission.
 Remember, he made songs like “Hiii Power”because he dreamt of Tupac telling him to continue what he has started.
-So, since Section 80, through GKMC,
+So, since Section 80, through Good Kid Maad City.